sodabubblewine/sodabubblewine.github.io/README.md

 # What I Must Do Before I Die
 Discover, predict, and control changes in counts, rates, and accelerations as selections from variations on physical, chemical, biological, behavioral, and cultural scales by making and maintaining strong practices mediated by strong people marked by strong principles from the sciences of logic (denotative, Boolean, and functor), mathematics (calculi, collections, and categories), physics (quantum field theory, statistical thermodynamics, gravity), chemistry (phyiscal, biophysical, and biological), biology (oranelles, organisms, environments), behavior (biological, biosocial, social), and culture (history, technology, survival).

+## 2025 0425

+### 2025 0425 1925
+While I had hoped to write every day without breaking my streak, it has been two days since I last wrote something here.
+My only excuse, if there is even a need for one (which I think there is not), is that I had some wonderful conversations with people about things I will soon be writing on (I aim to summarize two of the conversations I've had), but also I have been recovering from a workout injury.

+For most of my life I did little more than math, physics, piano, and clarinet.
+As I have grown older I have made more friends than I ever imagined.
+Some of them are so kind and so generous with their time that they teach me new things.
+A few months ago I was lucky enough that a family friend had found a new way to spend his retirement by being my weightlifting coach.
+He spent most of his life weightlifting and competing in Highland games and he had a gym in his basement.

+All of these things came together and because of what he has learned through his life I have been slowly strengthening my body in ways similar to how I have strengthend my mind.
+Sadly, I swung a kettlebell the wrong way and was given an a cute pain in my back which I am still recovering from.
+Thankfully, it has gotten better by the day and I have found it easier and easier to get into and out of chairs.

+I let myself indulge in a sorta lavish relaxation all in the name of "letting my back heal".
+Though I did not stop writing and reading, I did stop working here at the computer keyboard.
+It will be interesting to see what other gaps occur in my writings as the blizzard of life envelops me anew each day.

 ## 2025 0422

 ### 2025 0422 2322 An Incomplete Sketch of My Philosophy of Logic